expeerly/embeddocumentation/videoreviewsAPI.md

 ```

 ### Step 4: Pass your Store-ID for Tracking
-In order to make sure that you, we and the brands can track where the view traffic is coming from, you need to pass the `store-id` attribute with your assigned value e.g:
+In order to make sure that you, we and the brands can track where the view traffic is coming from, passing a StoreId value is mandatory to track the views from your store.
+Please use the ID provided by the expeerly product team. e.g:
 ```html
 <expeerly-component gtin="123456789012" store-id="store1"></expeerly-component>
 ```